ACT Scores for Higher Education Professionals

 Through the years, many postsecondary institutions and high school counselors have asked us how they should use ACT test scores sent to them by students who have taken the ACT more than once.
 Learn more about various perspectives on using multiple score reports.

 In addition to conducting our own internal score reviews, ACT regularly receives inquiries from college admissions officers, high school counselors, and others who have concerns about an individual examinee's score.

 You can report concerns using ACT's Score Inquiry form.
 ACT will review the inquiry and investigate the validity of the scores.
 If you prefer, you may submit an inquiry anonymously online or by calling 855.382.2645 to use our dedicated Test Security Hotline.

 After conducting a preliminary review of the information available to ACT, we will determine whether to initiate an Individual Score Review.
-Individual Score Reviews begin with a letter to the examinee summarizing the reasons ACT is questioning the score and provide the examinee an opportunity to submit information to ACT in support of the scores.
+Individual Score Reviews begin with a letter to the examinee stating the reasons for ACT’s concerns and asking for the examinee’s assistance in answering questions about the scores.

 For more complete details about ACT’s Individual Score Review process, please see the brochure Procedures for Conducting Individual Score Reviews.